jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - reciprocity
 - a/symmetric relationship

-**Semantic networks:** not CV; not 100% ontology

-**Ontology**
+**Semantic networks** fall short, in some way, of being **ontologies,** which are defined by:

-- Tom Gruber: "An ontology defines a set of representational primitives with which to model a domain of knowledge or discourse ... ontology can be viewed as a level of abstraction of data models, analogous to hierarchical and relational models."
-In other words, there are Three Big Data Models: hierarchical, relational, and ontological/atomic"
+- Ambition to "[define] a set of representational primitives [atoms] with which to model a domain of knowledge or discourse" (Tom Gruber, qtd. in Hedden, 2015)
-- Expressed om RDF, OWL, topic maps
-- defined by
-    - ontological ambition
-    - semantic relationships (annotated edges)
-    - graph model
+- Network/graph model of interconnected triples (subject-predicate-object)
+- Semantic relationships (predicates)
-    - structured attributes
+- Structured attributes
-    - entities are instances of classes
+- Entities are instances of classes

+Relevant technologies include RDF, OWL, and topic maps.

 # What activities comprise vocabulary control?